-Here is a short plot summary of Henry IV Part 1:
+Here is a short Henry IV Part 1 summary:

 Henry Bolingbroke has usurped his cousin, Richard II, to become King of England.
 News comes of a rebellion in Wales, where his cousin, Edmund Mortimer, has been taken prisoner by Owen Glendower, and in the North, where Harry Hotspur, the young son of the Earl of Northumberland, is fighting the Earl of Douglas.